-The design objective for seismic strengthening of Cathedral was to provide global and local performances that exceeded the requirements of ASCE/SEI 41-06 (ASCE 2006).
-The enhanced global performance targets at design earthquake (DE) and maximum considered earthquake (MCE) were:

-• DE (475 year): Performance of between immediate occupancy (IO) and life safety (LS)

-• MCE (2475 year): Performance of between LS and collapse prevention (CP)
+The design objective for seismic strengthening of Cathedral was to provide global and local performances that exceeded the requirements of ASCE/SEI 41-06.
+The enhanced global performance targets at design earthquake (DE) and maximum considered earthquake (MCE) are: DE (475 year): Performance of between immediate occupancy (IO) and life safety (LS), and MCE (2475 year): Performance of between LS and collapse prevention (CP)

-These performance targets exceed the current common seismic retrofit requirements of LS and CP at DE and MCE, respectively (ASCE 2006).
-Accelerations and drift ratios were reduced to level below the limiting values that initiate either in-plane or out-of-plane failure of vulnerable URSM walls..
+The current common seismic retrofit practice targets are to obtain LS and CP for DE and MCE, respectively.
+Locally, accelerations and drift ratios were reduced to level below the values initiating the in-plane and out-of-plane failure of vulnerable URSM walls.
+In addition, the displacement of the isolation system was monitored to ensure that it does not exceed the capacity of the system.